-Key management personnel include those persons having the authority and responsibility of planning, directing and executing the activities of the Company.
-The Company has determined that its key management personnel consist of its Chief Executive Officer, Chief Financial Officer and Corporate Secretary.
+Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
+The Company has determined that its key management personnel consist of its Chief Executive Officer, Chief Financial Officer, and Corporate Secretary.

-Remuneration attributed to key management personnel or companies controlled by key management personnel during the three months ended December 31, 2014 and 2013 is summarized as follows:
+Remuneration attributed to key management personnel or companies controlled by key management personnel during the years ended September 30, 2014 and 2013is summarized as follows:

 2014 2013

-Accounting fees Management fees and salaries \$ 9,000 29,400 \$ 7,500 19,500
+Accounting fees Management fees and salaries \$ 34,500 101,800 \$ 86,262 148,604

-Share-based payments 29,400 - 19,300
+Share-based payments 287,000 39,250

-\$ 38,400 \$ 27,000
+\$ 423,300 \$ 274,116

-9. RELATED PARTY TRANSACTIONS (cont'd...)
+9. RELATED PARTY TRANSACTIONS(cont'd...)

-The Company incurred the following charges by directors of the Company and by a law firm in which a director of the Company is a partner during the three months ended December 31, 2014 and 2013:
+The Company incurred the following charges by directors of the Company, by a company affiliated with the Company and by a lawfirm in which a director of the Company is a partner during the years ended September 30, 2014 and 2013: